 While managing all phases of a project, project managers also provide leadership to their project teams.

-They take full responsibility for success or failure of a project and need to offer great support along the way.
+They take full responsibility for the success or failure of a project and need to offer great support along the way.

 Effective communication and open dialogue are crucial to bringing out the best in one’s team to ultimately get the best possible results.